Question: I can't seem to find a good sunscreen. Is it okay to not wear one?

 Answer:

-It is better to wear sunscreen, but it's okay if you don't, only if you take other sun protection precautions.
+In general, it is better to wear sunscreen.
+However, it's okay to not use sunscreen but only if you take other sun protection precautions.

-Finding a good sunscreen that agrees with your skin (meaning one that doesn’t break you out, leave a white cast, make you feel greasy, or dry you out) is very difficult.
-Wearing sunscreen is especially important when you are on prescription products or other acne treatments that make your skin more sensitive to the sun.
+Finding a good sunscreen that agrees with your skin is very difficult.
+It can be extremely challenging to find a sunscreen that is not only photostable, but also doesn’t break you out, leave a white cast, make you feel greasy, or overly dry out your skin.
+However, wearing sunscreen is especially important when you are on prescription products or other acne treatments that make your skin more sensitive to the sun.
+Sunscreen is also the number one preventative measure for anti-aging.

-However, in my opinion, if you are trying to treat acne and haven’t found a sunscreen that doesn’t break you out, it’s okay to leave it out of your skin care routine for the time being because you don’t want to use anything that will aggravate your skin even more.
-But, again, it’s always best to wear sunscreen whenever possible.
+However, if you are trying to treat acne and haven’t found a sunscreen that doesn’t break you out, it’s okay to leave it out of your skin care routine for the time being.
+When you are treating acne, you don’t want to use anything that will aggravate your skin even more.
+But again, it’s always best to wear sunscreen whenever possible.

-If you can’t find a good sunscreen for whatever reason, here are some tips that will help you stay away from the sun’s dangers:
+If you can’t find a good sunscreen for whatever reason, here are some tips that will help guard you against the sun’s dangers when you don't wear sunscreen:

 Wear big floppy hats, giant sunglasses, and UV proof clothing.
 You can also purchase the Face Visor.
-However, it's hard to find outside of Asia and even if you do find it, it’s pretty dorky looking.
+However, this product is hard to find outside of Asia and even if you do find it, it’s pretty dorky looking.

 UV rays penetrate through windows even on cloudy days.
 You can tint your car or home windows or use UV Shield for additional sun protection.